calipsow/react-native-starter-kit/documentations/react-contexts/Account_Context.md

 ## Initialize useSyncAccountChanges Hook

-The `useSyncAccountChanges` hook is designed for React applications using Firebase as a backend.
-It automatically syncs user data changes to the Firestore database whenever there is a modification in the user's context.
-This documentation provides an overview of the hook's implementation, usage, and key functionalities.

 The `useSyncAccountChanges` hook facilitates real-time synchronization of user state changes with a Firestore database.
 It tracks changes to the `accountCtx` state, automatically updating the Firestore document for the logged-in user when changes are detected.

 ```javascript